-Coordination is achieved through participation in various community partnerships and collaborative efforts, such as the Housing Consortium of Everett and Snohomish County, the Continuum of Care, the Partnership to End Homelessness and Homeless School Liaison meetings.
+The County is the Continuum of Care (CoC) Collaborative Applicant for the CoC.
+County CoC staff consult and coordinate with a broad range of stakeholders throughout the year via meetings and electronic tools.
+The County's Consolidated Plan and CoC staff are co-located within the same Division and work collectively together.
+CoC staff coordinate activities with the Snohomish County Behavioral Health Department, Snohomish County Health Department, CoC Board, the Partnership to End Homelessness (Partnership) and its committees, housing and services providers, and stakeholders.
+Coordination is achieved through participation in various community partnerships and collaborative efforts, such as the Housing Consortium of Everett and Snohomish County, the Continuum of Care, the Partnership to End Homelessness which has standing committees dedicated to increasing coordination between housing, health and Homeless School Liaison meetings.
 These partnerships and collaborations provide ongoing opportunities for public and private agencies to coordinate and align efforts around housing, homelessness, direct services, and enhancing systems coordination.

 These providers often assist clients in obtaining rental units and in working with landlords to resolve issues that arise so that clients may remain in the units and achieve stability.
+A local service provider also operates a renter certification program, which receives funding through the County.

-A coordinated entry system provides a common assessment and intake procedures to streamline access to housing and services for all populations, including the chronically homeless, veterans, and unaccompanied youth.
+The program provides education and assistance to help people with problematic rental histories access the private rental market by connecting with mainstream services to address barriers and conducts outreach to social service programs and landlords.
+In addition, a coordinated entry system provides a common assessment and intake procedures to streamline access to housing and services for all populations, including the chronically homeless, veterans, and unaccompanied youth.
 The coordinated entry system connects persons who are at imminent risk of homelessness with a prevention navigator who can connect them with the rental assistance, legal services, landlord mediation and other services needed to stabilize in housing.